meldeleon/COLmmunityBot/README.md

 ## STUFF TO DO:

+1. Add better logging for user input
-1. write start_war faction object to DynamoDB
+1. write to DB so that when we crash we don't lose everything???
-1. pull games played from DynamoDB
 1. deploy to Lambda or EC2???
+API GATEWAY??? i dunno know, something kinda of API gateway solution through AWS

+## KNOWN BUGS

+1. When a non-admin user tries to run an admin command, but they have no roles, the bot crashes.
+1. We are getting rate limited for assigning roles, the bot crashes.